Lignumvitae Key: History

+The island was called Cayo de la Leña (Spanish for "Isle of Wood") on a chart in 1760.
+Shortly after Britain took over Florida from Spain in 1763, the island was renamed "Jenkinson".
+In the 1830s, residents of nearby Indian Key, who called the island "Lignurd Vitoz", grew crops, including sisal, on it.
+A coconut grove was established on the island between 1888 and 1919.

 Records of the ownership of Lignumvitae Key go back to 1843, including the years of 1919-1953 when the Matheson family of Miami owned the island.
 The island was purchased by Dr. Edwin C. Lunsford, Sr. and two other investors in 1953.
 Charlotte and Russell Neidhauk lived on the island and served as caretakers during this period.
-The coral bedrock house they lived in still stands today.
-On March 2, 1971, Lignum Vitae and nearby Shell Keys were purchased by the State of Florida, and Lignum Vitae became Lignumvitae Key State Botanical Park.
+The coral rock house they lived in still stands today.
+On March 2, 1971, Lignumvitae and nearby Shell Key were purchased by the state of Florida, and became part of Lignumvitae Key State Botanical Park.

-The key is called Cayo de la Leña (Spanish for "Firewood Key") on an unsigned Spanish chart of 1760.